 5.2 Plan operations

-At the regional scale – locate and schedule forest harvesting to provide for a range of suitable conditions such that when there are unfavourable weather conditions in one area other places with suitable conditions will be more likely to exist.
+At the regional scale, locate and schedule forest harvesting to provide for a range of suitable conditions such that when there are unfavourable weather conditions in one area, other places with suitable conditions will be more likely to exist.

 At the landscape level – locate and schedule forest harvesting to provide for open canopy sites within watersheds and across Grizzly Bear Population Units over time.